WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

         </div>
         ```

-    -   After the directives have been processed and the HTML markup is ready to be sent to the browser:
+    -   HTML markup after the directives have been processed and it is ready to be sent to the browser:

         ```html
         <div